-A job as an HR Administrator can be high stress, very fast-paced, and difficult.
+A job as an HR administrator can be described as high-stress, very fast-paced, and difficult.
 HR administrators will need to be able to multitask, explain things in layman’s terms, and be exceptionally organized.
-HR Administrators help manage and prepare different HR documents, help employees with issues that arise, facilitate employee onboarding and training, and help with payroll.
+HR administrators help manage and prepare different HR documents, help employees with issues that arise, facilitate employee onboarding and training, and help with payroll.
 As they are the first point of contact between employees and the HR department, they will handle employee contracts, recruiting, and interviewing for the company.
 HR administrators should possess strong written and verbal communication skills, excellent time management skills, and a passion for the company they work for.

 ABC Company is partnering with a global broker that provides specialist insurance, reinsurance, and capital markets advisory services to assist them in bringing on an HR Administrator.
 This is a direct hire opportunity, offering a competitive salary and fantastic benefits.

-Work with other HR team members to ensure annual HR checklist is completed
+- Work with other HR team members to ensure the annual HR checklist is completed

-Answer day-to-day questions regarding benefits plans; refer employees to Benefit Resource Center for claims resolution issues or escalate to other HR team members, as needed
+- Answer day-to-day questions regarding benefits plans; refer employees to the Benefits Resource Center for claims resolution issues or escalate to other HR team members, as needed

-Review discrepancy reports from medical carrier when issues arise between HRIS and medical carrier record keeping systems
+- Review discrepancy reports from the medical carriers when issues arise between HRIS and medical carrier record-keeping systems

 Recruiting and Onboarding

-Assist in preparation of offer letters, agreements, and all other relevant new hire paperwork
+- Assist in the preparation of offer letters, agreements, and all other relevant new hire paperwork

-Participate in various projects in order to gain exposure to different areas within HR
+- Participate in various projects in order to gain exposure to different areas within the HR

-4-year degree from accredited college or university or a combination of some advanced education/training along with equivalent years of experience in Human Resources
+- 4-year degree from an accredited college or university or a combination of some advanced education/training along with equivalent years of experience in Human Resources

-Advanced proficiency of Microsoft Office suite of products, including Teams
+- Advanced proficiency in Microsoft Office suite of products, including Teams

-Ability to see big picture, yet has the ability work in a detailed and thorough manner
+- Ability to see the big picture yet has the ability to work in a detailed and thorough manner

-The primary purpose of this position is to provide process and transactional support for HR systems & processes, including support for all users through the resolution of cases (using Service Now technology), chat and phone support.
-This position is expected to be a first point of contact with handling all support calls routing to the People Operations team, and other tasks as required to resolve first level support requests.
+The primary purpose of this position is to provide process and transactional support for HR systems & processes, including support for all users through the resolution of cases (using Service Now technology), chat, and phone support.
+This position is expected to be the first point of contact with handling all support calls routing to the People Operations team and other tasks as required to resolve first-level support requests.

 This role will be responsible for assisting with a large volume of data entry and review related to team member business processes, including hires, terminations, salary adjustments, and other confidential items.
 This position will also monitor various HR inboxes and respond or escalate to the appropriate team, including COE, HR Strategic Partners, or Leadership